Rockettomatoo/puppeteer_error_reproduction/README.md

 npm run build && npm run build:run
 ```

-## Findings
+## Reproduction

-If I build the docker image with `node:8-alpine` as base image, puppeteer seems to work.
-If I build the docker image with `docker:8.9.4-alpine` as base image tho, I get the error mentioned above.
+When you change the base image from `node:8-alpine` to `node:8.9.4-alpine` it throws the above mentioned error.
+The only thing I found was the difference in the `/etc/alpine-version`:

+- `node:8-alpine`: alpine version `3.9.4`
+- `node:8.9.4-alpine`: alpine verion `3.6.2`